 In this study, 62% of patients who sought upper cervical care for neck pain found significant benefits in just 17 days or less.
-The patients in this study were not limited to just those with neck pain as a primary symptom.
+The patients in this study do not only involved those with neck pain as a primary symptom.
 In fact, many MS patients saw dramatic benefits in neck pain relief.
 This makes upper cervical care a potential source of pain relief for those suffering neck pain regardless of the underlying cause.
 It may be particularly beneficial for those seeking drug-free care or those with a history of head or neck injury.

 Even the slightest misalignment of the upper cervical spine can affect the nerves, muscles, and other soft tissue of the neck in a negative way.
 This, in turn, can have a top-down effect, leading to one shoulder being higher than the other, one hip being lower, and a difference in leg length.
 As a result, shoulder or back pain may accompany the neck pain, or the pain may seem to move around.

-Headaches too have been connected to neck pain.
+Headaches and neck pain also have an association.
 Since upper cervical misalignments can lead to inhibited blood flow to the brain or pooling of cerebrospinal fluid, it is not uncommon for these symptoms to occur together when a misalignment is in play.

 Rather than caring for symptoms with pain relievers, it makes sense to go after the underlying cause of the problem.
 But if you have never been to a chiropractor before or have had a bad experience with a general chiropractor, you may wonder what makes upper cervical care so unique.
 Here are a few benefits of this subspecialty of chiropractic care:

-- Gentle Care – Low force corrections are made manually or using a chiropractic adjusting instrument.
+It employs low force corrections manually or using a chiropractic adjusting instrument.
 This is very different from the twisting or popping motion used by general chiropractors.
-Therefore, little is felt during the actual adjustment itself, and the body is not subjected to the additional trauma of a sudden head movement.
+Therefore, patients will feel little during the actual adjustment itself, and the body can avoid additional trauma from a sudden head movement.
 Corrections can hold for a long time and give the body the opportunity it needs to heal soft tissue damage.
-Thus, in the case studies above it was noted that benefits occurred in just 14 to 17 days.
+Thus, the case studies above noted that benefits occurred in just 14 to 17 days.

-- Precision Care – While most chiropractors will take x-rays before adjusting a patient, the diagnostic imaging used by upper cervical chiropractors is more exacting.
-The atlas location may be measured to hundredths of a degree to provide a customized adjustment for each patient.
+While most chiropractors will take x-rays before adjusting a patient, upper cervical chiropractors use diagnostic imaging for the exact measurement of misalignment.
+They measure the atlas location to hundredths of a degree to provide a customized adjustment for each patient.
 Once again, this leads to corrections that hold in place longer, not only giving the body time to heal but making this a cost-effective option.
-Adjustments are provided on an as-needed basis, so if you go for an exam and the atlas has not shifted, you won’t be adjusted.
+Upper cervical chiropractors provide adjustments only if needed, so if you go for an exam and the atlas has not shifted, you won’t be adjusted.

 For these reasons, many enjoy the upper cervical chiropractic experience, even those who are not fans of general chiropractic.

 Upper cervical chiropractic is gaining momentum as research reveals the benefits.
 If you are suffering from chronic neck pain why not give upper cervical care a try before resorting to more drastic measures.
 You may even find that the relief you get lessens not only the pain but also the degree of disability caused by the pain.
-The upper cervical approach to health care is a holistic (whole body) approach to wellness, that can be beneficial for the whole family since adjustments are gentle enough for babies or the very elderly.
+The upper cervical approach to health care is a holistic (whole-body) approach to wellness.
+It can be beneficial for the whole family since adjustments are gentle enough for babies or the very elderly.
 To learn more, contact an upper cervical practitioner near you and schedule a consultation.